ModeShape/modeshape-performance/README.md

 The framework is a multi-module Maven project, as follows:

     * perf-tests-api - contains the main framework API and in terms of repository dependencies, should only depend on the javax.jcr package
+    * perf-tests-report - contains the code which produces aggregated reports, comparing the runs across all the repositories
     * jackrabbit-tests - contains the test code which runs the performance tests against a [JackRabbit](http://jackrabbit.apache.org) repository
     * modeshape-2.x-tests - contains the test code which runs the performance tests against a [ModeShape 2.x] (http://www.jboss.org/modeshape) repository
     * modeshape-3.x-tests - contains the test code which runs the performance tests against a [ModeShape 3.x] (http://www.jboss.org/modeshape) repository